golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/restoring-golem-wallet.md

 ---
 description: Setting up a new Yagna instance to use a saved keystore file.
-title: Restore a Golem wallet
+title: Restoring a Golem wallet from a keystore backup.
 type: instructions
 ---